 If you are feeling the effects of cabin fever from falling temperatures and shorter days, set aside a little bit of time for yourself to explore some of Cumberland Valley's indoor and outdoor activities.
 Pick and choose your favorites to plan a Weekend Easy getaway that's guaranteed to help you beat the winter blues.

 - Downhill Skiing & Snowboarding at Roundtop Mountain Resort - There's a reason that Roundtop has been around for more than 50 years.
 With 20 trails ranging from easy to extremely difficult, you'll be able to find the level that's right for you.
 Never hit the slopes before?
-They offer lessons six times per day.
+They offer group ski and snowboard lessons for both adults and children.
 If you don't have your own equipment, rentals are available.
 If skiing and snowboarding are too adventurous for you, they also offer snow tubing -- with a kiddie tubing hill for ages 4 and under and the larger run for ages 5 and up.
 Get warm at the end of the day with food and drinks at their Fireside Pub and Grill.

 - Cross-Country Skiing at Pine Grove Furnace State Park - If you prefer to ski at a slower pace so you can enjoy the view, you'll love cross-country skiing at this picturesque state park.
 Bring the whole family!
 Pine Grove also offers snowmobiling as well as ice fishing and ice skating on Laurel Lake.